smarter-sh/smarter/docs/source/system-management/configuration.rst

 --------------------------------

 See `Cloud Infrastructure <../system-management/cloud-infrastructure.html>`_ for details on configuring the necessary AWS resources using Smarter-supported Terraform modules.
+The official Smarter Terraform modules favor simplicity, paradoxically making them conducive to customization.
+You should be able to fork and modify these modules to suit your specific infrastructure requirements.

 Django Settings
 ---------------